 No specific dose of convenia can be referred at this position.
 It is only the vet who looks into the condition of the pet.
 Followed by a calculation of its body mass.
 Convenia’s dose is thus calculated as per the cat’s need that will be sufficient to produce the pharmacological effect.

 How quick is convenia in producing the effect in the cat’s body?

 Convenia is used in different pets under various conditions.
 In every situation and pet, the amount is calculated as per the underlying disease and weight of the body.
 Thus the dose calculated is decided to be enough to reach peak blood levels in the infected animal.
 It can as much a 2 hours to make up to this level in the cat.
 In short, one dose of convenia is good enough to produce an immediate effect.

-The vet best answers to this with the proper calculation following the severity of the condition and replying your concern with cat deaths from convenia.
+The vet best answers to this with the proper calculation following the severity of the condition and replying your concern with Convenia Side Effects.

 How long it takes for convenia to leave the system of the animal?

 The best answer to this finds its basis in the concept of half-life.
 This is the time it takes for a drug to turn half after being administered.
 Such is the elimination half-life, allowing the removal of the medicine from the body.
 In the case of convenia, the half-life is 6.9 days in cats and varies in other animals.